 I love detailed, yet simple directions.
 This tutorial for a girly owl over at Pure Joy Events is perfect.
 I think I might even be able to pull this one off with some glue or Wonder Under.
 You could easily modify this for a boy with grey, black or brown felt.

 Don’t miss this delicious banana split costume over at Better Homes and Gardens.
 It looks good enough to eat!

 My boys have matching denim overalls already, so this DIY idea would be easy for us.
 Check out Instructables for all the details.

-Don’t forget to take lots of pictures of your little one – dress them up and send a photo card to friends and family. (you can save 15% with code CAL2987)
+Don’t forget to take lots of pictures of your little one – dress them up and create your very own Halloween photo book to share.
+Blurb has the tools to make it happen.